ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

  reeferpredictivescoring-1-build   1/1       Running      0          24s
 ```

-To run the build again from the scoring folder:
+To run the build again after commit code to github:

 ```
-oc start-build reeferpredictivescoring --from-file=.
+oc start-build reeferpredictivescoring
 ```

+To be able to run on opanshift, the APP_FILE environment variable has to be set to ScoringApp.py.
+This can be done in the `environment` file under the `.s2i ` folder.